 There could be many elements to make you feel that you are a foreigner, no matter in your daily life or at work.
-In order to get involved in the local culture, expatriates are encouraged to go out and attend local events such as colleagues’ party, high tea with your new neighbor, etc. These important social interactions will make you want to explore the new culture and keep the curiosity about the destination country.
+To get involved in the local culture, expatriates are encouraged to go out and attend local events such as a colleagues’ party, or high tea with your new neighbor,.
+These important social interactions will make you want to explore the new culture and keep the curiosity about the destination country.

 - Integrate Into Local Community

 Some expat experts recommend that you try to live like the locals and integrate into local communities.
 As an expatriate, you have a lot to contribute such as volunteering and sharing your skills and experience at local educational institutions.
 It is also encouraged for expats to keep up their hobbies while living abroad.
 If you are fond of painting, then join a local artist club; If you love sports, you can join a sports team.
 Once you obtain local connections and a group of friends, you will start to enjoy the expat life.

 Enjoying food with new friends is one of the best ways to break the ice.
 That’s why we recommend that you try the authentic local cuisine at restaurants.
 If possible, avoid the familiar chain restaurants that you visit in your home country.
 When shopping at local grocery stores, try to imitate the shopping list locals make and buy locally produced food.